Tapendra-195/Sigma_Lens_Control/README.md

 # Sigma_Lens_Control
-Code to control the 15mm Sigma Art Lens
+Code to control the 15mm Sigma Art Lens.
+Sigma lens use E-Mount Sony's protol to communicate.
+The backend code is used in Teensy 4.0 microcontroller and the frontend code is used to set the focus and aperture of the lens.

 # To Compile Frontend:
 - cd frontend